 Advanced Petrochemical Company (the "Company") is a Saudi joint stock company registered in Dammam, Kingdom of Saudi Arabia under commercial registration number 2050049604 dated 27 Sha'ban, 1426H (corresponding to 1 October 2005).
 The paid-up share capital of the Company is SR 2,164,734,000 divided into 216,473,400 shares of SR 10 each.
 During the Company's extraordinary General Assembly meeting held on 18 Muharram, 1441H (corresponding to 17 September 2019), an increase in share capital by 10% was approved by the shareholders by way of issuance of bonus shares.
 The increase in share capital was funded from the retained earnings account through the distribution of one share for every ten shares held by the existing shareholders.
-The number of shares increased from 196,794,000 shares to 216,473,400 shares which represents an increase of 19,679,400 shares.
-The earning per share (note 27) for the comparative year has been adjusted retrospectively to reflect the treatment of effect of issuance of bonus shares as required by the relevant accounting standard.
+The number of shares increased from One Hundred Ninety Six Million Seven Hundred Ninety Four Thousand (196,794,000) shares to Two Hundred Sixteen Million Four Hundred Seventy Three Thousand Four Hundred (216,473,400) shares.
+Legal formalities relating to the above were also completed in 2019.

-The consolidated financial statements as at 31 December 2019 include the financial statements of the Company and the following subsidiaries (collectively referred to as the "Group"):
+The consolidated financial statements as at 31 December 2020 include the financial statements of the Company and the following subsidiaries (collectively referred to as the "Group"):